 Due to the time commitment, and the effort it takes to set up and maintain social media accounts, it may not be ideal for everyone.

 For those who want to contribute to online health promotion or interact and share health information with their patients or other health professionals, social media is not without risks, but it can be an effective tool if used wisely.

-Any organisation that blocks social media sites may send out one or more of the following messages:
+An organisation that blocks social media sites may send out one or more of the following messages:

 We don’t really understand what social media is all about

-Admittedly, this is probably unintentional.
 In most cases decision makers are probably unfamiliar with social media and may see it as a threat.